Elvis020/Flask-CRUD-frontend/README.md

 # Simple Frontend to display data from Flask API

-This project is a simple frontend app that displays data from a backend api connected to Postgresql.
-The external url for this app is: [https://vercel.com/elvis020/flask-crud-frontend](Articles App)
+This project is a simple frontend app hosted on vercel that displays data from a backend api connected to Postgresql.
+The external url for this app is: [https://flask-crud-frontend.vercel.app/](Articles App)

 ## Available Scripts